-Hedlund continued his winning tradition in his 22nd season.
-He started the season by capturing his 300th career win and finished it by capturing the Mean Green's third straight Conference USA regular-season conference title.
+In his 22nd season, Hedlund started the season by capturing his 300th career win and finished it by capturing the Mean Green's third straight Conference USA regular-season conference title.
 The Mean Green went 9-1 in conference play, only the second time that a North Texas team has won nine league games.
 North Texas earned the No. 1 seed in the Conference USA Championship but ultimately lost in the semifinals.

 Hedlund is the winningest coach in any sport in the history of North Texas athletics.
-His twelve total conference championships leads all North Texas sports in the recent era.
+His 12 conference championships leads all North Texas sports in the recent era.

 The 2014 team tied a then program record with 16 wins, set a single-season record with 14 shutouts and claimed its ninth conference championship with the regular-season title.

-The ultimate goal of the program, North Texas has advanced to the NCAA Tournament four times - 2004, 2005, 2012 and 2015.
-Only five Division I schools in the state of Texas (of 20) have more NCAA Tournament appearances.
+North Texas has advanced to the NCAA Tournament four times, in 2004, 2005, 2012 and 2015.
+Only five Division I schools in Texas (of 20) have more NCAA Tournament appearances.
 In C-USA, only Charlotte has more tourney bids.

 Since the Mean Green Soccer Complex opened in 2006, North Texas is a gaudy 90-13-6 (84 percent) at home.

-In 13 years in the Sun Belt, North Texas advanced to at least the semifinals of the league tournament 12 times, and made nine finals appearances.
-NT won three SBC Tournament championships.
+In 13 years in the Sun Belt, North Texas advanced to at least the semifinals of the league tournament 12 times, made nine finals appearances, and won three SBC Tournament championships.

-He has won three Sun Belt Coach of the Year awards, the latest in 2011.
-He has been recognized as the North Texas Coach of the Year by the Dallas Morning News and the Dallas All Sports Association, and the Greater Denton Sports Commission two years in a row.
+He won three Sun Belt Coach of the Year awards, and has been recognized as the North Texas Coach of the Year by the Dallas Morning News and the Dallas All Sports Association, and the Greater Denton Sports Commission two years in a row.

 Mean Green players have accounted for 20 All-Central Region team selections.